-Hi, I'm Heidi, I'm an occasional cross dresser with a semi supportive wife.
+Hi, I'm Heidi, I'm an occasional cross dresser with a supportive wife.
 I like to create pretty images.
 I find dressing as Heidi a nice break from all the hustle and bustle of life.
-My wife doesn't usually participate but knows that if I didn't like to crossdress I might not be the person that she loves.
+My wife recently started to participate and knows that if I didn't like to crossdress I might not be the person that she loves.
 She likes that I don't mind browsing the ladies department with her and she'll occasionally surprise me with a gift of a pair of heels or something.

 I have been very impressed with how many people have actually read and commented about my profile.
 Please continue to contact me with comments or questions.